oggy/active_nomad/README.markdown

    otherwise.
 This will be the return value of `save`, etc.
  * You may alternatively override `persist` in a subclass if you don't want to register a proc for every instance.

+## Transactions

+In addition to customizing persistence, you can also customize transaction semantics by overriding the `transaction` class method in a base class.
+Example:

+    class RedisNomad < ActiveNomad::Base
+      def self.transaction
+        redis.multi
+        begin
+          yield
+          redis.exec
+        rescue Exception => e
+          redis.discard
+          raise
+        end
+      end

+      def self.redis
+        @redis ||= Redis.new
+      end
+    end

+`ActiveNomad::Base.transaction` simply calls the given block with no real transaction semantics.

 ## Notes